 Course: Indigenous Journalism (ENV/HUM/JRN)

 Professor Callison’s research and teaching crosses the fields of environment, journalism, and media studies, with a focus on the role of social movements in public discourse through science and technology, anthropology, and indigenous studies.
 As the Pathy Distinguished Visitor in Canadian Studies (Fall 2018 and Spring 2019), she will provide opportunities between students and scholars at Princeton and in Canada on topics related to Canadian scholarship.
-In the spring, she will be teaching a course in Humanistic Studies addressing coverage of Indigenous issues in the contemporary media, with possible cross lists in Environmental Studies and Journalism.
+In Spring 2019, she will be teaching a course in Environmental Studies addressing coverage of Indigenous issues in the contemporary media, with cross lists in Humanistic Studies and Journalism.

 Artist, filmmaker, and author of graphic fiction